openshift/enhancements/guidelines/enhancement_template.md

    of the platform.
 Aim for single topic PRs to keep discussions focused.
 If you disagree with what is already in a document, open a new PR with suggested changes.
+1. **Keep all required headers.** If a section does not apply to an enhancement, explain why but do not remove the section.
+This part of the process is enforced by the linter CI job.

 The `Metadata` section above is intended to support the creation of tooling around the enhancement process.